 Back to School: Know Your Rights

-Many schools across Texas are heading back to school (in person or online) this week, and it’s important for students and parents to know their rights.
-As a parent, you may be concerned with schools reopening, whether you should homeschool your child, and what your child will be learning in the classroom.
+Many schools across Texas are heading back to school, and it’s important for students and parents to know their rights in public school.
+As a parent, you may be concerned what your child will be learning in the classroom or about your ability to choose homeschooling.
 As a student, you may be wondering if you can pray, lead a religious club, or even say “Merry Christmas” at school.
-Texas Values is here as a resource to guide you through the school year and its challenges as it relates to parental rights, schooling options, and curriculum.
+Texas Values is here as a resource to guide you through the school year challenges including parental rights, curriculum, and school choice.

 Religious Liberty Rights for Students